groupdocs/docs.groupdocs.com/content/annotation-net/developer-guide/basic-usage/working-with-annotation-replies/update-annotation-replies.md

 url: annotation/net/update-annotation-replies
 title: Update annotation replies
 weight: 3
-description: Check this guide to learn how to update annotation replies when collaborate over document using GroupDocs.Annotation for .NET API.
+description: "Check this guide to learn how to update annotation replies when collaborate over document using GroupDocs.Annotation for .NET API."
 keywords: How to change or remove annotation reply, update annotation reply, remove reply, reply to annotation
 productName: GroupDocs.Annotation for .NET
 hideChildren: False